 As all of you know that cross domain POST is not allowed in javascript.
-Many APIs requires post method, such APIs become hard to use with javascript.
-We can not move back to GET method because the input set is limited( restricted by length or URL) on GET.
-So in this article i am suggeting a Post JSON API design which should be followed for making API javascript friendly.
+At Times few APIs require you to do POST, such APIs are extremely hard to use in pure javascript mashups.
+We can not move back to GET method because the input set is limited ( restricted by length of URL) on GET.
+So in this article I am proposing a design of POST API which will be javascript friendly.

-Lets say i am designing a API which requires "text" as input in POST, and returns an JSON response.
+Lets say I am designing a API which requires "text" as input in POST, and returns an JSON response.

 API URL: http://api.xyz.com/myapi